Armienn/IdentifyingUniqueName/README.md

 - 00732 > abihi (alternatively bihi, in the same way that 00732 = 732)
 - 49224178 > lufiketo

+## Redundant IDUNs

+At times a person might be assigned different IDUNs by separate entities.
+When becoming aware of this, as a rule of thumb the IDUN which corresponds to the lowest number should be used going forward, and the other one discarded.

 ## Possible UUID Format

 UUIDs consist of 128 bits, of which 6-8 bits are used for version information, and IDUNs happen to fit nicely in 120 bits.
 A UUID version containing an IDUN could technically be defined.